We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We considered many criteria when selecting the best online therapy platforms, including:

-Pricing is a key component in choosing the best online therapy platform.
+- Pricing and/or insurance is a key component in choosing the best online therapy platform.

-We kept all of these factors in mind when deciding on our list of the best online therapy services.
+We kept all of these factors in mind when deciding on our list of the top 11.

 Teletherapy is good for people who prefer a range of communication formats and are comfortable using technology to communicate and disclose personal information.
 It’s important to have a quiet, private area, a functional device, and a strong, reliable internet connection.

 Online therapy can be beneficial for a variety of people and conditions.
-It can address several types of issues and feelings, such as:
+It can address several types of issues and feelings, from anxiety and depression to stress and life changes.

 Online therapy is also suitable for people who: